CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0500-0599/0548-split-array-with-equal-sum.md

 title: Split Array with Equal Sum
 sidebar_label: 0548-split-array-with-equal-sum
 tags:
 - Array
-description: "This is a solution to split-array-with-equal-sum problem on LeetCode."
+description: "This is a solution to the Number of Provincess problem on LeetCode."
 ---

 ## Problem Description